basham/v4.bash.am/src/articles/career-assessment.md

 ## Interests

-I'm interested in building Web software that is adaptable, robust, and reliable.
+I'm interested in building web software that is adaptable, robust, and reliable.

 - *Progressive enhancement:* Design user experiences which enhance based on context of use, minimally including user, device, and browser capabilities.
 - *Future friendly software:* Develop software which can thrive despite ownership changes, disruptive technologies, heterogeneous ecosystems, and unpredictable circumstances.